hnefatl/dissertation-project/journal.md

 Issue with naive approaches is that we might refer to variables we've not yet defined (this is run before dependency analysis) - see [Diagram](sketches/dedupeedgecase.jpg).

+### Dependency Analysis

+Given binding definitions which depend on each other, finding mutually-dependent groups is equivalent to finding the strongly-connected components of the dependency graph, and finding the dependency order is equivalent to doing a topological sort of the graph whose nodes are the SCCs.

+I think that the `stronglyConnComp` function from `Data.Graph` does both SCC and topological sorting.

 ## Type Checking